pressureless/paper_md/ICP/icp.md

 ``` iheartla(first)
 n = 14
 ```
-This approach is a symmetrized version (with split rotations) of methods previously used by Tagliasacchi et al. [2015] and Luong et al. [2016], which in turn were related to the Haus- dorff metric by Tkach et al. [2016].
+This approach is a symmetrized version (with split rotations) of methods previously used by Tagliasacchi et al. [2015] and Luong et al. [2016], which in turn were related to the Hausdorff metric by Tkach et al. [2016].

 Figure 4, left, shows the result of this experiment on the dragon model [Curless and Levoy 1996].
 The graph compares the error after an iteration of alignment (plotted along the y axis) to error before alignment (x axis), for each method.
 Each datapoint represents the average over 1000 trials, each having a different starting transformation (that produces the same initial error).